JeremyMcCormick/maven-test-project/README.md

 git push origin releases/reltest1
 ```

 Only the project release manager should push tags to trigger releases.
+The tags should probably also only be made from an up-to-date copy of the "master" branch.

+The procedures for creating and pushing tags, as well as performing sanity checks, could be automated by using a script.

 ## TODO List